Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

-In this section, we introduce how to reuse the map for relocalization.
-Our system supports two relocalization modes.
-The first is single-mode, which estimates the camera pose using a single image.
-This mode is efficient and straightforward.
-As shown in \fref{fig:overview}, the framework generates a set of 2D keypoints and their corresponding predicted 3D scene points.
-Using these 2D-3D correspondences, we apply PnP and RANSAC algorithms to compute the optimal pose by maximizing the number of inliers.
-Like most existing SCR methods, our single-mode does not leverage the constraints between adjacent frames in an image sequence.
+Like most existing SCR methods, our single-mode does not leverage the constraints between adjacent frames in an image sequence during relocalization.
 However, in real-world robotic applications, the previous frame provides valuable prior information for pose estimation.
 Therefore, we also design a sequence-mode that utilizes sequential information to enhance the relocalization.
-The details of this mode are introduced in the following section.
+Details of this mode are in the following section.

 \paragraph{Pose Prediction} In traditional visual odometry methods \cite{xu2023airvo}, local constraints are established by first triangulating 3D points from historical frames and then using these points to constrain the current pose.
 Typically, triangulation involves solving an $\mathbf{A} \mathbf{x} = \mathbf{b}$ problem through matrix decomposition, which can be computationally intensive.
 To simplify this process, we propose a more efficient approach.
 Our key insight is that if the reprojection errors of a predicted scene point across multiple historical frames remain small, the prediction can be considered accurate and used to constrain the current pose.
 Based on this idea, we maintain a set of reliably predicted scene points for pose estimation.